agilestacks/stack-apps/apps/python-flask/README.md

 More about code generation and conventions can be found [here](TBD)

-## Development with VS Code
+## Setup development environment with VS Code

 We have got our applicaiton configured.
-Now now it's the IDE turn.
+The next step is to setup the IDE.
 For python development we will use vscode with intalled [Google CloudCode](https://cloud.google.com/code/docs/vscode/).
 Alternative setup for IntelliJ can be found [here](https://cloud.google.com/code/docs/intellij/)

 1. Install required plugins